MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-portal.md

 Users in the organization can embed Power BI dashboards and reports in Software as a Service (SaaS) applications.
 Disabling this setting will prevent users from being able to use the REST APIs to embed Power BI content within their application.

+## Capacity Settings

-## Premium settings
+### Premium settings

 The Premium settings tab allows you to manage any Power BI Premium capacity that has been purchased for your organization.
-All users within your organization will see the Premium settings tab, but will only see contents within it, if they are assigned as either **Capacity admin** or a user that has assignment permissions.
+All users within your organization can see the Premium settings tab, but will only see contents within it, if they are assigned as either **Capacity admin** or a user that has assignment permissions.
 If a user does not have any permissions, they will see the following message.

 ![](media/service-admin-portal/premium-settings-no-access.png "No access to Premium settings")

 For more information about to manage Premium settings, see [Manage Power BI Premium](service-admin-premium-manage.md).

+### Power BI Embedded

 ## Embed codes